wso2/docs-is/en/docs/guides/login/logging-into-salesforce-using-is.md

 # Logging in to Salesforce using the Identity Server

-This topic provides instructions on how to log into [Salesforce](https://developer.salesforce.com/) using your WSO2 Identity Server credentials.
+This page guides you through using WSO2 Identity  Server to log in to Salesforce.

-Let's get started!

 ## Configure Salesforce